 Q: Do I need to be an EAA member to attend?

-A: No, the workshops are open to anyone interested in learning the skills necessary to build their our aircraft.
-EAA members do receive a significant discount.
+A: No, the workshops are open to anyone interested in learning the skills necessary to build their own aircraft.
+EAA members do receive a discount.

 Q: Can I take more than one workshop at a location on one week-end?

 A: You are only able to take one workshop each week-end.
 Each workshop is a full 2 days in length.

 Q: When I complete a course will I be able to do all the related work on my project unassisted?